We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 Verdict: Prometheus stands alone, while Grafana needs a data source to shine.

-3. Flexibility and extensibility in Grafana and Prometheus
+3. Flexibility and Extensibility in Grafana and Prometheus

 4. Integration Approach in Prometheus vs Grafana